alinex/node-builder/README.md

 With the option `--help` a screen explaining all commands and options will be displayed.
 The major commands will be described here.

+Most commands have an optional directory name as first plain parameter which can be used to specify on which directory to work.
+It should point to the base package directory of a module.
+If not specified the command will run from the current directory.

 ### General options